Digital Around the World

 Continued growth in mobile use is also helping to fuel increases in digital adoption and activity.

-The latest data reveal that 70 percent of the world’s total population now uses a mobile phone, with the number of “unique” mobile users reaching 5.76 billion in July 2025.
+The latest data reveal that 70.4 percent of the world’s total population now uses a mobile phone, with the number of “unique” mobile users reaching 5.83 billion in April 2026.

 Explore the global digital landscape